tuxagon/elm-pokeapi/README.md

     |> Task.andThen (\berry -> getBerryFirmnessBy (urlOf berry.firmness.url))
 ```

+### Errors

+If there is some reason you need to handle for a not found status specifically,
+the Pokeapi provides a model and there is a decoder.
+You can look at the
+`NotFound.elm` file in the `examples/` directory to see how handling it works
+with this package.

 ### Library vs API

 This library takes some freedoms to make the library more pleasurable and is not a 1-to-1 match to the PokeApi.
 Any